 Please note that this is a competitive program and submitting an application does not guarantee an internship.

-The following departments/areas within the Frist Art Museum will offer internships for the summer 2026 semester:
+The following departments/areas within the Frist Art Museum will offer internships for the fall 2026 semester:

 - Coming soon